ADVERTISEMENT

 Software for robots managing control, simulation, and optimization tasks.

-For more complex cell environments, Software for Robots communicates with programmable logic controllers (PLCs), conveyor systems, and vision systems, to enable synchronized actions, signal exchanges, and enforced safe states.
+In more complex cell configurations, robotics software also interfaces with programmable logic controllers (PLCs), conveyor systems, and vision systems to allow for coordinated action, signal exchange, and the enforcement of safe state conditions.

-Next is optimization.
-The Software for Robots may evaluate logs from your robot(s), identify where the robot(s) are experiencing inefficiencies (bottlenecks), and suggest ways to improve those areas by creating a smoother path, revising acceleration limits, or improving sequencing.
-Robot Simulation Software provides support for this process by allowing designers/engineers to visually compare various configurations/layouts of their cell/tray as well as different possible routes/trajectories the robots could take within the cell/tray using the software.
+Optimization is another area in which software can assist.
+The software can review log data from the robot(s), identify areas where the robot(s) are experiencing inefficiency (bottlenecks), and provide recommendations to correct them through a smoother path, revised acceleration limits, or improved sequencing.
+Robot Simulation Software can aid in this process by enabling designers/engineers to visually compare different cell/tray configuration/layout options and the possible routes/trajectories the robots could follow in the cell/tray.

-In addition, when the virtual model is consistent with the actual physical model of the cell/tray, Robot Simulation Software will help estimate how much of an impact changing the layout/configuration of the cell/tray will have on throughput before making any physical changes to fixtures or rewriting the programming for the robots.
+When the virtual model used in the Robot Simulation Software matches the physical model of the cell/tray, the Robot Simulation Software will also be able to provide estimates of the impact of changing the layout/configuration of the cell/tray on throughput before the team makes any physical changes to the fixtures or updates the programming for the robots.

-The most efficient approach to implementing this design would be to create a digital prototype of the cell, simulate it to identify potential issues, and then deploy it.
-To start, create a digital representation of your tooling/payloads and then utilize Robot Simulation Software to verify the clearance/safety zone requirements for all aspects of the payload/tooling.
+The most practical way to implement this design is to create a digital version of the cell, test it to identify problems, and then build it.
+To begin with, make a digital copy of the tooling/payloads you are going to use, then use Robot Simulation Software to check that there is enough space/clearance to move freely around all areas of the payload/tooling for safety reasons.

-Once you have deployed the simulated cell, use the Software for Robots’ monitoring functions to track issues such as downtime, quality, and performance changes over time.
-Upon identifying any performance degradation, return to the Robot Simulation Software to simulate any proposed changes prior to making any changes to the physical cell and/or writing new programs for the robots.
+Once you’ve installed the simulated cell, you can track its performance using the monitoring functions in the Software for Robots.
+Use these functions to track issues such as downtime, quality, and performance changes over time.
+Once you’ve identified a performance problem, go back to the Robot Simulation Software and use it to simulate any changes you plan on making before you make those changes or write new code for the robots.

 Are There Simulators for Everyone?
 A Quick Look at the Tools

-• Professional Tools: Companies such as Tesla, Boston Dynamics, and many leading robotics/vehicle manufacturers in India use some of the most advanced, proprietary, and highest-performing tools available for building and developing complex robotics and vehicle systems.
-Some of the key technologies they use include advanced simulation software for performance testing, high-performance actuators, and artificial intelligence/machine learning for navigation.
-Many companies in India are using digital twin simulations, Python/MATLAB/C++ programming languages for R&D, and computer vision technologies in their robotics developments
+• Advanced Tools: Leading robotics and vehicle makers like Tesla, Boston Dynamics, and many of the top robotics/vehicle manufacturers in India use the best tools available to develop and build their complex robots and vehicles.
+The most important technologies these companies use include advanced simulation software for performance evaluation, high-performance motors or actuators, and AI/ML for navigation.
+Most robotics developers in India are also using a variety of free/open-source digital twin simulations, Python/MATLAB/C++ programming languages for R&D, and computer vision technology.

-• Open-Source & Free Tools: Used by students, hobbyists, and researchers to learn robotics and test new ideas.
+• Free/Open-Source (Student/Hobbyist/Researcher): Used by students, hobbyists, and researchers to gain experience with robotics and try out new concepts.

 Robot Simulation Tools: Powerful Tools for Designing and Testing Robots